determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

   restart it to see new images.
 * Images generated towards the end of training are inconsistently uploaded at all to TB.
 * Link to blog post, when published.
+* Hitting some CUDA OOM errors when resuming training with ADAM or ADAM4 on T4 GPUs.